Linwood's Helen Turner marks 111 years in grand style

 Teddy Roosevelt was in the White House when Turner was born.
 There have been 20 presidents during Turner's lifetime, and she remembers something about each one.
 So which is her favorite?
 She was not a fan of Richard Nixon but was very pleased that Gerald Ford pardoned the disgraced president.

-Turner is a Republican now but said she was a registered Democrat decades ago and said her father-in-law that convinced her to change affiliation.
-She used to listen to news for a good chunk of the day but lately she has curtailed the practice saying that she really can't stand the negativity.
+Turner is a Republican now but said she was a registered Democrat decades ago.
+She said her father-in-law convinced her to change affiliation.
+She used to listen to news for a good chunk of the day but lately she has curtailed the practice, saying she really can't stand the negativity.
 Her suggestion about all of the jabs currently being hurled in Washington?
 "Why don't they just shut up and let the president do his job instead of scrutinizing every word he says?
-There is a lot of work to be done in Washington so let's get it done," suggested Turner.
-Her one favorite though is conservative host Tucker Carlson.
-Local radio host Harry Hurley reached out to Carlson to let him know Turner was a fan and he quickly sent her a birthday greeting.
+There is a lot of work to be done in Washington, so let's get it done," suggested Turner.
+Her one favorite, though, is conservative host Tucker Carlson.
+Local radio host Harry Hurley reached out to Carlson to let him know Turner was a fan, and he quickly sent her a birthday greeting.

-The super centenarian was asked about the women making claims of inappropriate behavior by men that happened decades before; "They need to move on, there are allowing themselves to be stuck in the past and you can't make any progress if you remain stuck in the past," said Turner.
+The super centenarian was asked about the women making claims of inappropriate behavior by men that happened decades before.
+"They need to move on.
+They are allowing themselves to be stuck in the past, and you can't make any progress if you remain stuck in the past," said Turner.

 Turner spends her days quietly in the morning knitting scarves for friends and welcoming visitors.
 She plays bingo, enjoys dancing at happy hour every Friday afternoon and trivia each evening with friends at Brandall.
 Johanna Johnson organizes the evening trivia and called Turner amazing, adding that presidential trivia and geography are her strongest areas.
 "You can't trick Helen, she has an incredible memory," said Johnson.